 Personally, I’ve seen the best results from traders who invest in stocks and forex.
 But i’ve been seeing good signs from traders looking into some of the more upcoming markets such as Bitcoin and Ethereum.
 While I would never copytrade just one person you trades Bitcoin, as part of a larger portfolio, there are potentials for big gains.
 Just something to keep in mind.

 8 – Reinvest Profits

 Although it’s tempting and often necessary to withdraw profits straight away, don’t forget about compounding.
 It’s a fundamental part of wealth creation.
 Profits automatically get reinvested back into etoro when you copytrade.
 This is a great thing as it should increase the size of your profits over time.

 Sometimes you do need to stop copy trading someone.
 If things just don’t feel right, pull the plug.
 I like to give traders a chance but I don’t let the traders I copy drop below a 20% loss on the overall amount invested.
 Thats just too much of a drawdown.

-If you really want to diversify and take full advantage of the crowd, then think about expanding into Copy Funds.
+If you really want to diversify and take full advantage of the crowd, then think about expanding into Copy Portfolios.
 This is the next level of copy trading.
-Copy Funds are groups of assets that can be invested in with a single transaction.
-For example the Top Trader Copy Fund, pools together all the top traders on etoro and lets you invest in all of their trades with just one investment.
-It takes more capital to invest in a copy fund, so this is something you can expand into over time.
+Copy Portfolios are groups of assets that can be invested in with a single transaction.
+For example the Top Trader Copy Portfolio, pools together all the top traders on etoro and lets you invest in all of their trades with just one investment.
+It takes more capital to invest in a copy portfolio, so this is something you can expand into over time.